Toward Autonomous Soft Robotic Endovascular Navigation via Imitation Learning: Methods for Generalized Navigation

 \subsection{Policy Implementation}

-In this study, we use a transformer-based action chunking model for endovascular navigation, inspired by the Surgical Robot Transformer (SRT)~\cite{Kim2024}, which applies Action-Chunking Transformers~\cite{Zhao2023} to surgical tasks with the da Vinci robot.
-Action-chunking can combat compounding errors in long-horizon imitation learning tasks by predicting a sequence of future actions rather than a single action~\cite{Zhao2023}.
-This method is therefore naturally suited to scenarios with only intermittent visual updates.
+We use a transformer-based action chunking policy, inspired by the Surgical Robot Transformer (SRT)~\cite{Kim2024}, which applies Action-Chunking Transformers~\cite{Zhao2023} to surgical tasks with the da Vinci robot.
+Action-chunking can combat compounding errors in long-horizon imitation learning tasks by predicting a sequence of future actions rather than a single action~\cite{Zhao2023}, a technique that is well suited to our task, in which using only intermittent visual updates has clinical benefits.
+The novelty is not action chunking itself, but its adaptation to endovascular navigation through vessel-based goal conditioning, relative motor commands, and joint contrast-injection prediction.

-The model consists of a BERT~\cite{Devlin2019}-style transformer encoder-decoder pair with image feature-maps computed by Resnet-18 encoders~\cite{He2015} as its input token sequence.
-The model learns the distribution:
+The policy consists of a BERT~\cite{Devlin2019}-style transformer encoder-decoder pair with image feature-maps computed by Resnet-18 encoders~\cite{He2015} as its input token sequence.
+The policy learns the distribution:

 Where $a_s^{motor}=(a_s^{bend}, a_s^{translate})$ are the motor positions at timestep $s$, $K$ is the chunk size, $a_t^{contrast}$ is a binary flag indicating whether a contrast injection was initiated at any time in the chunk, and $o_t$ is the image observation.